Border Flight: Production

 The aircraft used in Border Flight included Stearman C3R, Curtiss Fledgling c / n 69, NC465K and a Lockheed Vega 5C c / n 171, NC965Y.
 Principal photography took place at Burbank's United Air Terminal, where Paul Mantz's company, United Air Services, was based.

 Filming started February 1936.
 It lasted four weeks.
 Although not listed in the credits, Mantz and Frank Clarke, his collaborator and competitor, did the flying in Border Flight.

 Robert Cummings was a gifted pilot, having had his first flights in 1927 as a teenager.
 Flying both privately and as a commercial pilot, Cummings enrolled at Carnegie Tech in Pittsburgh, Pennsylvania for courses in mechanical engineering with the goal of a degree in aeronautics.
 The 1929 Wall Street Crash ended that effort, but he continued to fly throughout his life.
-During World War II, Cummings helped organize California’s first Civil Air Patrol, which he later commanded.
+During World War II, Cummings helped organize California's first Civil Air Patrol, which he later commanded.
 He became a flight instructor in the U.S. Army Air Force.
 Many of his later films and television work featured aviation.

 Reception

 Border Flight was released on May 29, 1936, by Paramount Pictures.
-Frank Nugent, film reviewer at The New York Times, criticized the plot as formulaic.
+Frank S. Nugent, film reviewer at The New York Times, criticized the plot as formulaic.

 Aviation film historian James M. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984), had a similar reaction, saying that Border Flight was "... (a) routine" melodrama.